lucyinthesky2111/milestone-project-one/README.md

 # Scope
 ## Initial Stage Features
+I decided that the following features were all 'must-haves.
 * Interactive embedded map showing the college's location.
 * Instructor photos and profiles.
 * Validated application form.